Systems that saturate the Margolus-Levitin quantum speed limit

 To establish property~(ii), let $\ket{\psi}$ be any normalized eigenvector of $\rho$ with a nonzero eigenvalue $p$.
 Equation~\eqref{eq: proportional II} then implies that $\ketbra{\psi}{\psi}$ evolves into a state whose overlap with $\ketbra{\psi}{\psi}$ equals $\delta$ at time~$\tau$:

 Let $\ket{\psi_1} = \ket{\psi}$ and $p_1 = p$, and expand $\rho$ in a spectral decomposition as in Eq.~\eqref{eq: spectral decomposition}, where $r$ is the rank of $\rho$, so that all $p_j > 0$ and each $\ket{\psi_j}$ lies in the support of $\rho$.
 We now show that all states $\ketbra{\psi_j}{\psi_j}$ have the same expected energy.
-Since each of these states is supported in $\EE_0 \oplus \EE_1$ and is nonstationary, it must populate the ground-energy eigenspace.
+Since each of these states is supported in $\EE_0 \oplus \EE_m$ and is nonstationary, it necessarily populates the ground-energy level.
 Applying the Margolus--Levitin bound together with Eq.~\eqref{eq: delta overlap} yields, for every $\ket{\psi_j}$,

 and therefore

 Equality with $E$ follows from the assumption that the Margolus--Levitin quantum speed limit is saturated.
 Because $E = \sum_{j=1}^r p_j \bra{\psi_j} H \ket{\psi_j}$, each term in this sum must individually satisfy